AverageMarcus/blog/src/posts/2024-06-24-my-recommended-kubernetes-resources.md

 ## 🔗 Websites / Blog Posts / Tutorials

 * [Official Kubernetes tutorials](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
+* [iximiuz Labs](https://labs.iximiuz.com) - Hands-on tutorials, courses and challenges with an interactive Kubernetes environment for you to use all in the browser.
+  * If you want a real deep dive my buddy [Márk](https://bsky.app/profile/sagikazarmark.com) has built as course: [Kubernetes the (Very) Hard Way](https://labs.iximiuz.com/courses/kubernetes-the-very-hard-way-0cbfd997)
 * [Civo Learn](https://www.civo.com/learn) - Tutorials
 * [Civo Academy](https://www.civo.com/academy) - A series of workshops to help beginners learn Kubernetes
 * [Kube Academy](https://kube.academy/) from VMWare has a lot of tutorials to follow